Post War American Expressionism

 Michael Goldberg (1924-2007)

+He was an American abstract expressionist painter.
 He began exhibiting his action paintings in important group shows in galleries in New York City in the early 1950s.
 He exhibited in the famous "9th St." Show in 1951.

 Michael Goldberg, Untitled, 1949.